Eschatologue/CM_wiki/docs/equipment/adventuring-gear.md

 ---

 ### Lock (10 GP)
 A Lock comes with a key.
-Without the key, a creature can use Thieves’ Tools to pick this Lock with a successful DC 15 Dexterity (Sleight of Hand) check.
+Without the key, a creature can use Thieves' Tools to pick this Lock with a successful DC 15 Dexterity (Sleight of Hand) check.

 ---